 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So to do that what we're going to first do is we're going to create a new surface.
-I'm going to go ahead and right click and select create surface.
-I'm going to go ahead and call this dev combo and we're going to go as design topo and I'm going to go ahead and click okay and then I'm going to click okay here and so inside of here you'll see dev combo.
+So to do that, what we're going to first do is we're going to create a new surface.
+I'm going to go ahead and right-click and select create surface.
+I'm going to go ahead and call this dev combo, and we're going to go as design topo, and I'm going to go ahead and click OK, and then I'm going to click OK here.
+And so inside of here you'll see dev combo.

 We're going to be creating a surface by pasting together all of our dev branch, dev main, existing highway surfaces into one cohesive surface rather than having all these individual surfaces.
 We're going to be pasting them together in an order that makes sense for construction purposes.
 So what we're going to start with is we're going to start with our highway.